-I'm Phil Kniss, and have been a Mennonite pastor since 1983, and pastor of Park View Mennonite Church, in Harrisonburg, Virginia, since 1996.
-I am married, and the father of three adult daughters.
+I'm Phil Kniss, and have been a Mennonite pastor since 1983, and at Park View Mennonite in Harrisonburg, VA since 1996.
+I am married to Irene, and together we are the parents of three adult daughters, and enjoy the blessings of two sons-in-law and three grandchildren.
 I earned a Masters of Divinity from Eastern Mennonite Seminary (Harrisonburg), and a Doctor of Ministry from Northern Seminary (Lombard, IL).
 I appreciate any comments or dialogue generated by posting these sermons.

 Sunday, October 2, 2011